 (If the speed pattern is broken; this results in a DQ.
 In barrels and poles a knocked over barrel or pole will result in a 5 second penalty each.
 However, in stakes a knocked over pole will result in a no time.)

-- Horse Rider combo showing in Trail cannot also show in Ranch Horse Trail or vice versa. - Horse Rider combo showing in Ranch Riding cannot also show in Western Pleasure or vice versa. - No Rider can enter a walk/trot class, and then enter a lope/canter and or speed class.
+- ❖ Horse Rider combo showing in Trail cannot also show in Ranch Horse Trail or vice versa. - ❖ Horse Rider combo showing in Ranch Riding cannot also show in Western Pleasure or vice versa.